Skip to content

 Nebulizer systems deliver liquid medications in the form of a vapor.
 Vaporizing liquid medication makes it easy to inhale the medicine deep into the lungs.
 Some medications delivered through a nebulizer work to open up the airways to reduce wheezing, coughing, and difficulty breathing.

-Your doctor will determine If a nebulizer can provide relief from flu symptoms (such as wheezing).
-Nebulizers also ease symptoms from lung infections, bronchitis, and chronic conditions such as COPD.
+Your doctor will determine if a nebulizer can provide relief from flu symptoms (such as wheezing).
+Nebulizers also deliver medication that can ease symptoms from lung infections, bronchitis, and chronic conditions such as asthma or COPD.
 These conditions may sometimes be confused with the flu.

-While doctors don’t normally prescribe nebulizers for a mild cough, nebulizer treatments may alleviate chronic coughing and other symptoms of the flu.
-Children’s nebulizers are specially designed to be fun and highly effective, so your child gets the most out of their breathing treatments.
+While doctors don't normally prescribe nebulizers for a mild cough, nebulizer treatments may alleviate chronic coughing and other symptoms of the flu.
+Children's nebulizers are specially designed to make treatment fun, so your child gets the most out of their breathing treatments.
 An adult nebulizer mask is handy for anyone who has trouble holding a handheld nebulizer or who wants to work on a computer during their treatment.

 Your doctor will need to prescribe a nebulizer.
-Speak with your family doctor or pediatrician to get a prescription for a nebulizer machine and the cough medication you need.
+Speak with your family doctor or pediatrician to get a prescription for a nebulizer system and the cough medication you need.

 Choose Clinically-Proven Nebulizers

-Consult with a nebulizer professional to learn which models may be the best portable nebulizers for your family.
+Consult with a nebulizer professional, like Nebology, to learn which models may be the best nebulizer system for you or your family.
 The PARI eFlow Nebulizer is lightweight, small, and silent – plus, it works with batteries or an AC/DC outlet.
-The PARI eRapid Nebulizer System with eFlow Technology offers a short inhalation time for quicker treatments and more time with your family and helps you get your breathing treatments in on the run.
+The PARI eRapid Nebulizer System with eFlow Technology offers a short inhalation time for quicker treatments so you can get more time back with your family, and helps you get your breathing treatments while on the go.

 For more information on how to prepare yourself and your family for flu season, consult with your doctor before you get sick.